jbcsep19/FinalProject_SamazonShopping/README.md

           5. User should be able to search for products containing any or all the words entered.
                   Note: You can decide how you want to present the results.
           6. Sites should charge shipping on every order but offer free shipping for orders > $50.00.
-          7. Search form in the navbar which allows the user to search for items in the store or their order history.
+          7. Search form in the navbar which allows the user to search for items in the store or their order history

   Security(Login Role levels and access):